home-assistant/home-assistant.io/source/_lovelace/map.markdown

   type: list
 geo_location_sources:
   required: true
   description: List of geolocation sources.
 All current entities with that source will be displayed on the map.
 See [Geolocation](/components/geo_location/) platform for valid sources.
+Set to `all` to use all available sources.
 Either this or the `entities` configuration option is required.
   type: list
 title:
   required: false